Traubert/FiNer-rules/files-readme.md

 ### txt2m4.py

-Converts `txt` files into a set of pmatch expressions that are saved into a `m4` file.
+Takes one or more `txt` files and outputs pmatch/m4 expressions matching the names in the file(s).
 Multiple files can be given as input.
-The way the names are converted is determined by the filename.
+The way the names are converted is indicated by the input filename.

 Some names contain special flag symbols that indicate words that inflect (or do not inflect) in a specific way: